RTann95/HotelManagement/README.md

 At the moment, the repo is clearly designed for just the Springboot application, but I will eventually separate each part into separate top-level folders (frontend/, server/, etc).

+**Note**: I'm aware of the speed (or lack thereof).
+If the idea of the project were to create a small application like this, then using a lot of this tech would just be overkill.
+However, the point is to use the tech; the app itself isn't as important.

 ## Local

 The following steps show how to test the server locally (on Mac) with a single Cockroach node.